 3. Sending notifications (real-time messages) to the screening page

-4. Allowing users to text-chat between themselves, etc.
+4. Allowing users to text-chat between themselves or with the hosts.

 A screening event can actually be with no main film at all:

-Some of our clients use it to broadcast workshops, masterclasses, pitching events and presentation.
-But they usually have some video integrated as an insert, which is Movies Everywhere’s biggest advantage (integration of video in an event).
+Some of our clients use it to broadcast workshops, masterclasses, pitching events and presentations.
+But they usually have some video integrated as an insert, which is Movies Everywhere’s biggest advantage (smooth, high quality integration of videos in the event).

 All elements are under one roof: